Lucasinsa/BackendEcommerce/README.md

-# Sprint 7: Refactoring
+# Sprint 8: Custom Router

 ## ¿How it works?

 It consists of an application that uses Express to configure a server on port 8080.
 When the server is powered on with npm run dev or npm start, HTTP POST, GET, PUT and DELETE verbs requests can be made.
 The connection to the database with moongose ​​begins.
 All the responses of the API follows the rules of a REST API.
-Product, user and order data can be obtained, saved in MongoDB database.
+Clothe, category, size, user and order data can be obtained, saved in MongoDB database.
 You will get a json response.
 Additionally, you can access 4 views rendered by Handlebars: home, form, orders, register and log in, depending on your role.

 ## Views